AGOYAL8/Text-Similarity-NLP/README.md

 # Text similarity code
-How to automate the process of text similarity for different purposes like document sectionizer, plagiarism, etc.
+How to automate the process of section/section boundary detection using text similarity for different purposes like document sectionizer, plagiarism, etc.